danielharrell/Senior-Lab-manuals/README.md

 - [ ] p.
 151, last par., line 2: for “arrange-ment” read “arrangement”
 - [ ] p.
 155, par 1, line 6: for “Schroedinger” read “Schrödinger”
 - [ ] p.
 191: move last line of text (the inequality) to the next page, so that it appears on the same page as its footnote.
+- [ ] p.
+195, par.
+2, line 4 from end of par: for "parameters, includes also", read "parameters and"
+- [ ] p.
+195, par.
+2, last 2 lines: for "on b, but the final result (15) contradicts", read "on b.
+The final result (15), however, contradicts"